pablogonz12/realtime-object-tracking/README.md

 2. Evaluating these algorithms on the COCO dataset for validity, reliability, and objectivity
 3. Generating quantitative metrics (mAP, FPS, etc.) and qualitative visualizations
 4. Creating demonstration videos showing object positions, shapes, and names

+### Shape Determination and Visualization
+Object "shape" is determined and visualized using the instance segmentation masks produced by the models.
+Unlike bounding box detection, these pixel-precise segmentation masks accurately outline the exact shape of each detected object, enabling more detailed analysis of object morphology, size, and orientation.
+The segmentation masks create a precise silhouette of objects that follows their actual contours rather than approximating them with rectangles.

 ### Implemented Models
 - YOLOv8 (various sizes)